-If you want to attract the very best candidates to your business—and keep the ones you’ve already got—you may need to upgrade the benefits you offer your employees.
-From student loan repayment assistance, to dog-friendly offices, to onsite cafes, many companies are trying to outdo their competitors when it comes to the benefits they offer.
+If you want to recruit the best employees — and keep the ones you have — you may need to upgrade the benefits you offer your employees.
+From student loan repayment assistance, to dog-friendly offices, to on-site cafes, many companies are trying to stand out among their competitors to attract top talent.

-While some of these trendier benefits get a lot of attention in the media, according to the results of a survey published in Harvard Business Review, the number one benefit that employees value most is better health, dental and vision insurance.
-Let’s take a look at these and other health-related benefits that employees really want.
+While some of these benefits get more attention than others, there are some benefits that are timeless.
+According to the results of a survey published in Harvard Business Review, the most-valued employee benefits are health, dental and vision insurance.

 1. Health care

 It’s no secret that health care costs continue to rise.
 And, as employees get older, they naturally have more health issues that can require expensive medical interventions, including emergency room visits, surgery and critical care.
-So, it’s no surprise that health care insurance is something most employees value—and want more of.
+That’s why health care insurance is something most employees value — and want more of.

-Many of us ignore our eye health until we have trouble seeing or eyestrain leads to headaches and other problems.
-Regular visits to an optometrist or ophthalmologist are key to good eye health.
+Many of us ignore our eye health until we have trouble seeing, which can lead to headaches and other problems.
+Regular visits to an optometrist or ophthalmologist are key to keeping your eyes healthy.
 Providing employees with a vision care benefit will help ensure that they don’t skip this important aspect of their overall health and wellness.

 5. Free fitness/wellness classes

-If you can’t provide your employees with access to a gym, you can set aside an office, conference room or break room where they can participate in free fitness and wellness classes.
-You can bring in someone from your community to lead the classes, or perhaps a team of employee volunteers would like to participate in organizing and leading them.
+If you you’re unable to provide your employees access to a gym, you can set aside an office, conference room or break room where they can participate in free fitness and wellness classes.
+You can bring in a trainer from your community to lead the classes, or perhaps a team of employee volunteers who would like to participate in organizing and leading them.

-Offering the right health care benefits can lead to healthier, happier employees, and you can attract and recruit the best people to your organization.
-The benefits—to your people and to your organization—are considerable, and well worth the investment.
+Offering the right health care benefits can lead to healthier, happier employees, and it can also help you attract and retain the best people for your organization.
+The benefits — to your people and to your organization — are considerable and well worth the investment.

 Hyperlinks to third-party websites are offered for informational purposes only.
 Colonial Life in no way controls, guarantees, endorses, sponsors, or promotes these websites or their content.